 Symptoms of Intestinal Worms in Children

-The three most common types of intestinal worm in the United States are pinworms, tapeworms and roundworms, according to the University of Maryland Medical Center.
+Intestinal worms grow in children who have ingested larva eggs, typically from exposure to soil or surfaces contaminated with human feces.
+Three common types of intestinal worm affecting children in the United States are pinworms, tapeworms and roundworms 1.
 Together, they make up a group of parasites called helminths.
-While none of the three conditions is usually fatal, it can lead to unpleasant side effects and affect your child's health and happiness.
+While none of the three conditions are usually fatal, it can lead to unpleasant side effects and affect your child's health and happiness.

 Pinworm Symptoms

-Pinworm affects up to a third of US children, according to Hardin Library for the Health Sciences at the University of Iowa.
+Pinworm affects up to 50 percent of the U.S population, frequently affecting children under the age of 18.
 Because worms lay eggs around the anus at night, symptoms include insomnia and waking up in an irritable mood.
-General itching around the anus is common.
+General itching around the anus is common 1.
 Female children may also experience itching in the vaginal area.
-Both sexes may experience spells of nausea and abdominal pain, according to the Mayo Clinic.
+Both sexes may experience spells of nausea and abdominal pain.

 Tapeworm Symptoms

-Tapeworm infection comes in two forms: intestinal and invasive.
+Tapeworm infection comes in two forms -- intestinal and invasive 1.
 Children infected with intestinal tapeworm may not display any visible symptoms for some time.
 However, some children will show signs similar to other intestinal worm conditions, including nausea and abdominal pain.
-If your child has tapeworm they may also show a lack of appetite.
-They may start to lose weight and become weaker over time, according to the Mayo Clinic.
+If your child has tapeworm they may also have decreased appetite.
+They may start to lose weight and become weaker over time.
 Diarrhea is another symptom to look out for, as well as segments of worm in the stool.

 Roundworm Symptoms